 Blood tests.
 Blood may be drawn to look for signs of infection or an intra-abdominal abscess.
 Particularly useful are tests that look at the number of white blood cells and other indicators of inflammation.

 Imaging tests.
-The best imaging test to check for an abscess is typically a CT scan to see inside the abdomen.
-Other techniques, such as ultrasound or MRI, may be used as well.
+The best imaging test to check for an abscess is typically a computerized tomography or CT scan to see inside the belly.
+Other techniques, such as ultrasound or magnetic resonance imaging or MRI, may be used as well.

 Physical exam.
-As part of your exam, your healthcare provider will take your temperature and check for tenderness in the abdomen.
+As part of your exam, your healthcare provider will take your temperature and check for tenderness in the belly.
 Sometimes, the abscess can be felt as a mass in the midsection.